Arc'teryx Rush Review

 Weather Resistance

-The jacket uses Gore-Tex Pro on the main shell fabric.
-Through our experience testing lots of winter jackets, we have come to learn that Gore-Tex Pro is an extremely weather-resistant shell material.
 From there, the jacket includes a fixed hood that provides full coverage for a ski helmet, and with three adjustment points, the hood can be sealed down tight over a helmet or a beanie.
 The jacket features entirely waterproof zippers, a high collar to protect the chin, a powder skirt to keep snow out from below on deep days, and long sleeves with burly velcro closures to seal over gloves.
-It also has a drawcord around the hem, or bottom of the jacket, which is adjustable in two places.
+It also has a drawcord around the bottom hem and is adjustable in two places.
 We could not find a single weak point in the weather resistance of this jacket.

 Comfort and Fit